YG003/MealMatchMaker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the project directory, to run: cd into mealmatchmaker- npm start cd into mealmatchmakerr- python manage.py runsever

 ### `npm start`